-- performing and visual arts at AUP. - Lubner Family Charitable Grant: Students may apply to receive funding in support of a charitable project (Undergraduates/Graduates). - Lubner Family Philanthropy Award: This award was created to recognize the philanthropic Graduates).
+- Delamater & Shaw Art Fellowships: Established by Sin-ming Shaw '65 and Marie Delamater, co-founder of the University with her husband Lloyd Delamater, to support exploration of the performing and visual arts at AUP. - Lubner Family Charitable Grant: Students may apply to receive funding in support of a charitable project (Undergraduates/Graduates). - Lubner Family Philanthropy Award: This award was created to recognize the philanthropic achievements of an outstanding student within the AUP community (Undergraduates/Graduates).